Multi-item Non-truthful Auctions Achieve Good Revenue: Introduction

 In the way of simplicity though, this line of work leaves several major stones unturned.
 Firstly, none of these results have been able to establish revenue guarantees for winner-pays-bid auctions, or any simple non-truthful auctions for that matter.
-A modified version of the first price auction that adds a reserve price (or minimum bid) has been shown to achieve approximately optimal revenue in the single-item setting \cite{HHT14}.
-This enables us to say that the better of separate reserve-first-price auctions and two-part tariff auctions achieves good revenue.
-However, generalizing the two-part tariff side of these results to winner-pays-bid mechanisms has historically met resistance due to the complexity of the bidding equilibria in these auctions.
+For example, the two-part tariff auctions described above assume that items are sold via second-price auctions after the entry fee(s) have been paid.
+On the other hand, a modified version of the first price auction that adds a reserve price (or minimum bid) has been shown to achieve approximately optimal revenue in the single-item setting \cite{HHT14}.
+This enables us to say that the better of separate reserve-first-price auctions and two-part tariff auctions (with second-price auctions post-entry-fee) achieves good revenue.
+However, generalizing the two-part tariff side of these results to winner-pays-bid mechanisms is not straightforward, in large part because of the complexity of the bidding equilibria in winner-pays-bid auctions.
 Additionally, in all prior works, these two-part tariff mechanisms are either dynamic, requiring multiple rounds of communication with the agents \cite{chawla2016mechanism,cai2017simple,cai2017learning}, \footnote{In particular, these works provide guarantees for {\em sequential posted price mechanisms with entry fees}, wherein bidders interact with the mechanism in sequence.
 Each bidder is shown an entry fee and individual item prices and is asked to pay the entry fee for the chance of purchasing any of the available items at its posted price.
 Of course, any such mechanism has a static direct-revelation implementation (i.e., that solicits bids and simulates the sequential mechanism), but such an implementation sacrifices credibility.} or involve entry fees that are not posted in advance.
 Rather, in these mechanisms, the fee presented to each agent is a function of the submitted bids of all other agents \cite{yao2014n,CDW16}.
 In the former case, the multi-round nature of the mechanisms can present implementation difficulties that static mechanisms bypass; as noted in \cite{AL18}, static mechanisms can be conducted rapidly and asynchronously, which yields several implementation benefits, supported by empirical evidence \cite{Athey2009}.
 In the latter case, since the entry fees are opaque functions of other player reports, the connection with the colloquial notion of ``entry fee'' is arguable.